 5% Formula Factor #3: Sufficient Deal Flow

-One of my long-term clients, Tim Conkle, who grew a VERY successful $10 million+ MSP and is now founder of the fast-growing group The 20, was presenting to a group of MSPs.
-During his presentation, he made a single, profound statement: “You want to know the real difference between my company and yours, and why I’ve been able to grow it to $10 million and you haven’t?
+One of my long term clients who grew a very successful MSP generating over $10 million in revenue summed his success up in one statement when talking to a group of smaller, struggling MSPs: “You want to know the real difference between my company and yours, and why I’ve been able to grow it to $10 million and you haven’t?
 My phone rings.”

 Think about that for a moment.
 How much different would your business be if you could count on your phone to ring, every single week – if not every single day – with quality prospects inquiring about hiring you?
 How confident would you feel investing in resources, people and tools you desperately need, knowing the sales and profits would be there to fund it?
 How tolerant would you be of your cheap, whiny, slow-or-no-paying clients if you knew your phone would be ringing with brand-new prospects eager to outsource their IT support to you?
 How much confidence would you feel in raising your rates – or sticking to them! – if a prospect wanted you to give them “a break” or discount your fees?